Using Strings-Verifying Strings

 Convert Strings

-Converting to HTML, from form POST, etc See here Converting String To Variable You don’t need to, but if you want to force to a particular type you can: Converting Variables To String No need, PHP automatically converts a varaible to the type needed for the context being used Convert copy and pasted text Remove […]
+Converting to HTML, from form POST, etc See here Converting String To Variable You don’t need to, but if you want to force to a particular type you can: Converting Variables To String No need, PHP automatically converts a varaible to the type needed for the context being used If you want to: Convert copy […]

 Read More